 When deciding which activities to pursue, the most important question to ask yourself is, “What do I enjoy doing?”
 After all, if you’re going to devote a significant amount of time to something, you might as well have fun in the process.
 If possible, you should take on a leadership role in an activity, as this suggests that you are responsible and have good communication and organizational skills.
 Additionally, being a leader indicates that you are capable of guiding and managing your peers.
 Colleges are interested in this because they want to admit students who will become leaders on their campuses.

 Another factor to keep in mind is that you don’t have to do everything.
-Colleges are not impressed by students who have a mile-long list of activities but who are only involved on a “surface level”, especially if those students didn’t even get involved until their junior or senior year.
+Colleges are not impressed by students who have a mile-long list of activities.
+But who are only involved on a “surface level”.
+Especially if those students didn’t even get involved until their junior or senior year.
 Rather, colleges prefer applicants who have fully participated in two to three activities for an extended period of time.
-Furthermore, colleges like to see that students have achieved something in their chosen activities, be it winning a district or state championship, receiving an honor or award, or holding a leadership position.
+Furthermore, colleges like to see that students have achieved something in their chosen activities.
+Be it winning a district or state championship, receiving an honor or award, or holding a leadership position.

-Some students choose not to get involved in activities for a variety of reasons.
+Some students choose not to get involved in extracurricular activities for a variety of reasons.
 One of the most common is that they want to focus on school and are afraid that participating in activities will negatively impact their grades.
 Unfortunately, this generally is not the type of student colleges are looking for.
-Of course, colleges want students who are committed to academics, but they also want students who will get involved on campus, as that is what makes colleges thrive.
+Of course, colleges want students who are committed to academics.
+But they also want students who will get involved on campus, as that is what makes colleges thrive.
 Not only that, but participating in activities and earning good grades shows that you can manage your time, and that is key to succeeding in college.

-In addition to being interested in the activities you do during the school year, colleges also want to know how you’ve spent your summers.
+In addition to being interested in the extracurricular activities you do during the school year, colleges also want to know how you’ve spent your summers.
 Unless you’re going to summer school, you don’t have to go to school at all during the summer, so what you do with that time speaks volumes about who you are.
 When deciding what to do during the summer, use the aforementioned guidelines; summer should be more than just sleeping in, watching TV, and hanging out with your friends.

 As with your transcript, you have control over the kind of story your activities tell, and you should give some thought to what you want your story to say.
 If you find yourself coming home after school everyday and doing nothing more than your homework, ask yourself is there’s a better way you could be spending your time.
 Not only might you find something impressive to put on your college applications, you also might discover something you really enjoy.